tr-igem/esmuflily/docs/internals-metadata.md

 *   Load the template metadata table from the file "ekmd-template.scm" and set the variables `ekmd:defaults` and `ekmd:glyphs` as above.

-*   Load the types table from the file "types-FNAME.scm".
+*   Load the types table from the file "types-FNAME.scm" or "types-template.scm".

 *   Parse the JSON file.
 Select and store members of interest for Esmuflily.